"Because Quality Education, Exceptional Training and Clinical Expertise Matter"

 During this year of intensive training, he received specialized training in the psychological, emotional and behavioral aspects of medically related issues through his completion of a year-long rotation in the Neuropsychology Program and a six-month rotation in the Oncology Program.
 He also completed six-month rotations in the Sex and Marital Therapy Program and the Inpatient Group Psychotherapy Program for patients with concomitant psychiatric and medical issues (e.g. Parkinson related dementia).

 During this time, Dr. Baker had the opportunity to work with transgendered individuals, including those working through the process of gender reassignment surgery.
+During this time in society, few psychologist had the privilege of working with these individuals.
 Dr. Baker has continued his work in the area of LGBTQ+ issues for the past 25 years and has kept apprised of the latest research and empirically based evidence in this burgeoning area.

 Dr. Baker returned to Peoria after completing his Internship at the University of Chicago Hospitals to serve as the Clinical Director of the newly developing Health By Design (HBD) program at Associated Internal Medicine Physicians of Illinois (1992-1999), which later joined the OSF Saint Francis Medical Center.